edumco/jenkins-examples/docs/plugins-installation.md

 ## Tutorials

-In the [automation-resoources repository](https://github.com/edumco/automation-resources) there are several tutorials and courses available (many of them are free).
+In the [automation-resources repository](https://github.com/edumco/automation-resources) there are several tutorials and courses available (many of them are free).

-## Essencial Plugins
+## Essential Plugins

-Some plugins unblock a giant set of funcionality on Jenkins so you really need to read about them to see if they fit your neeeds.
-Here are some of my favorits:
+Some plugins unblock a giant set of functionality on Jenkins so you really need to read about them to see if they fit your needs.
+Here are some of my favorites:

 ### 1. [Pipeline](https://plugins.jenkins.io/workflow-aggregator/)